-Our principal aim is that children leave Wallsend Jubilee Primary School with a wide range of happy and rich memories in History formed through interesting and exciting experiences driven through key questions that enhance a child's awareness of their own abilities and strengths as a learner; thus, ensuring that children see learning in History as an on-going process not a one-off event.
+Our principal aim is that children leave Wallsend Jubilee Primary School with a wide range of happy and rich memories in History formed through interesting and exciting experiences driven through key questions that enhance a child's awareness of their own abilities and strengths as a learner.
+We aim to ensure that children see learning in History as an on-going process not a one-off event.
 It is our intention that: